rolandkofler/token-presale/README.md

 security review https://www.bokconsulting.com.au/blog/the-sikoba-presale-smart-contract-security-audit/

+For questions about the presale, please contact Aleksander Kampa / ak@sikoba.com / +352 691 46 85 81

 ## Sikoba Bounty Program

 The Sikoba presale is a seed program for the future sikoba token.
 Because Sikoba is early stage only a modest amount of money (hundred thousands of Euros, US Dollars) is required to fund the next steps.